Understanding the Real Risks of Laser Eye Surgery

 Regression

-Zeiss incorporates many of Professor Reinstein’s findings in the Carl Zeiss Meditec MEL80 excimer laser system, in use at the clinic today.
-It is therefore extremely rare for patients in our practice to end up with night vision disturbances of any kind.
+Zeiss incorporates many of Professor Reinstein’s findings in the Carl Zeiss Meditec MEL90 excimer laser system in use at the clinic today.
+It is, therefore, extremely rare for patients in our practice to end up with severe night vision disturbances.

 Infection

-The risk of haze in PRK/LASEK increases the higher the prescription to be treated, but is also dependent on the smoothness of the surface created by the laser as well as the protocols for postoperative management of the cornea.
+However, corneal haze is extremely unusual following LASIK and is even rarer in newer treatments.
+The risk of haze in PRK/LASEK increases with the severity of the prescription to be treated.
+Other factors that can play a role include the smoothness of the surface created by the laser and the protocols for postoperative management of the cornea.

 Corneal Ectasia